-1. An observation of one IP module that was carried out in Arabic:
+1. An observation of one IP module:

 Our observations were carried out by a contracted (external) observer at the end of June, 2019.
 The observer was briefed prior to carrying out the observations and completed the same observation questionnaire that was used for other Welcoming Programme module observations.
 Additional information about the observer's experiences was gathered in the days and weeks after the observations.